Azure/azure-sdk-for-js/sdk/mediaservices/media-analytics-edge/samples/javascript/README.md

 urlFragment: template-javascript
 --- -->

-# Azure Template client library samples for JavaScript
+# Azure Live Video Analytics

 These sample programs show how to use the JavaScript client libraries for Azure Template in some common scenarios.